MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 1. patient=\<patient id\>
 2. sort:desc=\<field ex. date\>

-The goal is to be able to retrieve the latest vital signs for a patient, [VitalSigns.DSTU.saz](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/DSTUsaz/VitalSigns.DSTU.saz?raw=true).
+The goal is to be able to retrieve the latest vital signs for a patient, [VitalSigns.DSTU.saz] .

 ### Condition